-Notes governed by the laws of the State of New York shall be issued under an indenture dated as of September 16, 2005, as supplemented by a supplemental indenture dated as of April 10, 2007 (as amended, supplemented or otherwise modified and in effect from time to time, the "Indenture") among the Issuer, the Guarantor and Deutsche Bank Trust Company Americas as Trustee.
-Notes governed by the laws of the Republic of Singapore or England shall be issued under the relevant trust deed to be entered into among the Issuer, the Guarantor and a trustee selected by the Issuer and the Guarantor (as amended, supplemented or otherwise modified and in effect from time to time, the "Trust Deed").
+Notes governed by the laws of the State of New York shall be issued under an indenture dated as of September 16, 2005, as supplemented by a supplemental indenture dated as of April 10, 2007 (as amended, supplemented or otherwise modified and in effect from time to time, the "Indenture") among the Issuer, the Guarantor and Deutsche Bank Trust Company Americas as New York Trustee.
+Notes governed by Singapore law shall be issued under a trust deed governed under Singapore law dated as of November 24, 2009 (as amended, supplemented or otherwise modified and in effect from time to time, the "Singapore Law Trust Deed") among the Issuer, the Guarantor and DBS Trustee Limited as Singapore Trustee.
+Notes governed by the laws of England shall be issued under a trust deed to be governed under English law and entered into among the Issuer, the Guarantor and a trustee selected by the Issuer and the Guarantor (as amended, supplemented or otherwise modified and in effect from time to time, the "English Law Trust Deed").
 Notes issued under other laws shall be issued under such instrument(s) as may be appropriate as set out in the applicable Pricing Supplement and in such Note.

 The establishment of the Program was authorized by a resolution passed by the Board of Directors of the Issuer on September 12, 2005 and of Temasek on September 7, 2005.
 All Notes offered under the Program are limited to an aggregate principal amount (which in the case of Notes issued at a premium, shall be the aggregate initial offering price, in the case of Notes issued at a discount from their principal amount, shall be their principal amount, the case of partly paid Notes, shall be the amount of subscription monies paid up at such time, or, in the case of Notes denominated in a currency other than U.S. dollars, the approximate equivalent thereof determined on the basis of the spot rate for the sale of the U.S. dollar against the purchase of the relevant currency in the London foreign exchange market quoted by any leading bank selected by the Issuer at any time selected by the Issuer during the five-day period before the date the Issuer agreed to issue such Notes) at any time outstanding of up to US\$5,000,000,000.
 The maximum amount that may be issued under the Program may be increased pursuant to the terms of the Program.
-As of the date hereof, US\$1,750,000,000 aggregate principal amount of 4.3% Guaranteed Notes due 2019 have been issued under the Program and remain outstanding.
+As of the date hereof, US\$1,750,000,000 aggregate principal amount of 4.3% Guaranteed Notes due 2019 and US\$500,000,000 aggregate principal amount of 5.375% Guaranteed Debentures due 2039 have been issued under the Program and remain outstanding.

 The following summary of certain provisions of the Indenture does not purport to be complete and is subject to, and is qualified in its entirety by reference to, all the provisions of the Indenture, including the definitions therein of certain terms.
 Wherever particular sections or defined terms of the Indenture are referred to, such sections or defined terms shall be deemed to be incorporated herein by reference.
-Capitalized terms used in this "Description of Notes issued under the Indenture, and references in this "Description of Notes issued under the Indenture, and references in this "Description of Notes issued under the Indenture, and references in this "Description of Notes issued under the Indenture" to "Notes" are only to Notes governed by the laws of the State of New York and issued under the Indenture.
+Capitalized terms used in this "Description of the Notes governed by New York law" that are not otherwise defined shall have the same meaning given to such terms as in the Indenture, and references in this "Description of the Notes governed by New York law" to "Notes" are only to Notes governed by the laws of the State of New York and issued under the Indenture.